harytkon/simple-weather-service/README.md

 # Simple weather service

-This is a web a that fetch data from weather api via backend.
+This is a web app a that fetch data from a open weather API via own backend.

 ## Frontend